 The HER Foundation is the global voice of HG Progress.
 We’re a 501(c)3 nonprofit that provides support, groundbreaking research, advocacy, and education on hyperemesis.
 Since 2000, we have been the leading source of information on HG and have helped over 2.2 million people across the globe.

 HER is dedicated to helping those suffering hyperemesis and those who have survived it.
-Only those who experience HG can truly understand how difficult it is!
 The Foundation is here to be a voice of support and education to all who are faced with managing HG.
 Our mission is to provide education, research, support and advocacy to improve management of HG so mothers and babies have healthy futures.
 HER Foundation EIN: 71-0912435.

 Creating an Impact